 Finse and Finse Station are located at 1222 masl and are a perfect starting point for mountain hikes on the Hardangervidda Mountain Plateau, the Aurlandsdalen Valley and for cycling along Rallarvegen (The Navvies Road).
 Glacier walk on Hardangerjøkelen Glacier is also a popular activity for those who visit Finse.
 You can only get to Finse by train (Bergen Railway) or by foot and by ski.
 At Finse you can stay at Hotel Finse 1222 or at DNT Finsehytta.

-Accommodation in Ulvik
+Hotels and Accommodation in Ulvik

 There are several places to stay in Ulvik and the surrounding area.
 Here you can read more about accommodation by Ulvikafjorden and Osafjorden.